everactive/network-manager/docs/edit-connections.md

 $ nmcli connection edit type <type>
 ```

-where <type> must be a valid connection type such as for example 'wifi'.
+where &lt;type&gt;  must be a valid connection type such as for example 'wifi'.

 An attempt to edit the wifi connection type would look like: